GabrielGelgor/DockerPractice/single-container-deploy/README.md

 ## Lessons

+- Making use of multiple dockerfiles to set up testing environments.
 - Setting up CI w/ Travis
 - Creating travis config files
 - Navigating the Travis dashboard, how to debug failed builds.